shubhomoydas/ai_raspberrypi/README.md

 # README #

-A little experiment with RaspberryPi and AI.
+A little experiment with Raspberry Pi and AI.

 ### Objective
 We will control a LEGO motor using voice commands.